✓ Updated February 2026

 I'm keen to experience Māori culture authentically.
 What's the best way to do that in Rotorua?

-Beyond the main geothermal parks, are there any lesser-known spots that offer a unique Rotorua experience?
+Beyond the main geothermal parks, are there any 'hidden gem' spots for experiencing Rotorua's unique environment?

-What's the deal with the smell in Rotorua?
-Should I be worried?
+What's the deal with the sulfur smell in Rotorua?
+Should I be worried about it?

 How many days do you need in Rotorua, New Zealand?